 Aside from my genuine and heartfelt passion for Miles4Migrants’ mission, there’s another reason I feel compelled to talk about it: I’m now responsible for booking many of the flights.

-Last month, I accepted a position on the Miles4Migrants booking team.
+In early 2021, I accepted a position on the Miles4Migrants booking team.
 That means I get to live a dream for any points fanatic: I book award travel all day!
 But even better, I’ve found a meaningful way to use my love of award travel to help those in need.